kiwiproject/kiwiproject-changelog/README.md

 $ mvn package -DskipTests -Pshaded-jar
 ```

 where `release-tag` is a valid tag, e.g., `v0.6.0`.
+You can also build from the latest commit, i.e. `HEAD`.

-Make sure to check out the main branch once you've built the JAR, and maybe move the JAR somewhere else
+If you built from a tag, make sure to check out the main branch once you've built the JAR, and it's a good idea to move
-so that it doesn't get deleted the next time a `mvn clean` happens.
+the JAR somewhere else so that it doesn't get deleted the next time a `mvn clean` happens.

 Now you can run the JAR file with no arguments (or `-h` / `--help` ) to get usage information, for example: